MaromonLupus/discordBot/README.md

 python worker.py
 ```

 Your bot should now be online in your Discord server.
-Use commands like `!play`, `!skip`, `!shuffle`, etc., to interact with the bot.
+Use commands like `/play`, `/skip`, `/shuffle`, etc., to interact with the bot.

 ## Commands

-- `!play [song/url]`: Plays the specified song or adds it to the queue.
+- `/play [song/url]`: Plays the specified song or adds it to the queue.
-- `!skip`: Skips the current song.
+- `/skip`: Skips the current song.
-- `!shuffle`: Shuffles the current playlist.
+- `/shuffle`: Shuffles the current playlist.
-- `...`: Add other commands and their descriptions here.
+- and many more that I'm too lazy to add

 ## License